-- 8.1 With effect from 1 April 2013, all of the relevant internal audit standard setting bodies, including CIPFA, adopted a common set of Public Sector Internal Audit Standards (PSIAS).
-These are based on the Institute of Internal Auditors International Professional Practices Framework and replace the previous Code of Practice for Internal Audit in Local Government. - 8.2 Included within the new Standards is the requirement for the organisation to define the terms 'Board' and 'senior management' in the context of audit activity.
-This has been set out within the Internal Audit Charter, which confirms the Audit and Governance Committee's role as the Board. - 8.3 The PSIAS require each internal audit service to maintain an ongoing quality assurance and improvement programme based on an annual self-assessment against the Standards, supplemented at least every five years by a full independent external assessment.
+8.1 With effect from 1 April 2013, all of the relevant internal audit standard setting bodies, including CIPFA, adopted a common set of Public Sector Internal Audit Standards (PSIAS).
+These are based on the Institute of Internal Auditors International Professional Practices Framework and replace the previous Code of Practice for Internal Audit in Local Government.

+8.2 Included within the new Standards is the requirement for the organisation to define the terms 'Board' and 'senior management' in the context of audit activity.
+This has been set out within the Internal Audit Charter, which confirms the Audit and Governance Committee's role as the Board.

+8.3 The PSIAS require each internal audit service to maintain an ongoing quality assurance and improvement programme based on an annual self-assessment against the Standards, supplemented at least every five years by a full independent external assessment.
 The outcomes from these assessments, including any improvement actions arising, will be reported to the Audit and Governance Committee, usually as part of the annual internal audit report.

+8.4 The results of our latest external assessment, completed by the Chartered Institute of Internal Auditors (IIA) in autumn 2022, were reported to Audit and Governance Committee in January 2023.
+Orbis Internal Audit assessed as achieving the highest level of conformance available against professional standards with no areas of non-compliance identified, and therefore no formal recommendations for improvement arising.
+In summary the service was assessed as:

+Excellent in:

+- Reflection of the Standards - Focus on performance, risk and adding value

+Good in:

+- Operating with efficiency - Quality Assurance and Improvement Programme

+Satisfactory in:

+• Coordinating and maximising assurance

+8.5 In November 2023 we completed an internal Quality Review and no major areas of non-conformance were identified.
+The need to make some improvements to the quality of the evidence contained within a small number of audit working papers was identified, this will be addressed at the auditor development day in February 2024.
+We also updated our self-assessment against the PSIAS standards, and were found to be fully complying with 319 of the Standards and partially complying with 2 of the Standards (in both cases proportionate arrangements remain in place).

-For clarity, the Standards specify that the following core principles underpin an effective internal audit service: - Demonstrates integrity; - Demonstrates competence and due professional care; - Is objective and free from undue influence (independent); - Aligns with the strategies, objectives, and risks of the organisation; - Is appropriately positioned and adequately resourced; - Demonstrates quality and continuous improvement; - Communicates effectively; - Provides risk-based assurance; - Is insightful, proactive, and future-focused; and - Promotes organisational improvement. - 8.4 In addition, the performance of Orbis Internal Audit continues to be measured against key service targets focussing on service quality, productivity and efficiency, compliance with professional standards, influence and our staff.
+8.6 For clarity, the Standards specify that the following core principles underpin an effective internal audit service:

+- Demonstrates integrity; - Demonstrates competence and due professional care; - Is objective and free from undue influence (independent); - Aligns with the strategies, objectives, and risks of the organisation; - Is appropriately positioned and adequately resourced; - Demonstrates quality and continuous improvement; - Communicates effectively; - Provides risk-based assurance; - Is insightful, proactive, and future-focused; and - Promotes organisational improvement.

+Surrey County Council

+8.7 In addition, the performance of Orbis Internal Audit continues to be measured against key service targets focussing on service quality, productivity and efficiency, compliance with professional standards, influence and our staff.
 These are all underpinned by appropriate key performance indicators as set out in Table 2 below.